E-Macharia/codealpha_tasks/README.md

-# 🚗 Car Price Prediction - Machine Learning Project
+# 🚗Task 1  Car Price Prediction - Machine Learning Project

 Welcome to the **Car Price Prediction ML** project!
 This repository contains a machine learning model that predicts the price of a car based on several key features like year of manufacture, present price, fuel type, seller type, and more.